 KEEN Ridge Flex Waterproof Mid

 A mid-height hiking boot with KEEN.BELLOWS FLEX technology that intentionally bends where your foot naturally flexes.
 Leather + mesh upper with KEEN.DRY membrane, built to reduce step fatigue and offer a cushioned, flexible ride.
-Comes in standard and Wide fits; fits true to size with a moderately roomy toe box.
+Comes in standard and wide fits; fits true to size with a moderately roomy toe box.

 Specs